vercel/terraform-provider-vercel/docs/resources/project.md

   Provides a Project resource.
   A Project groups deployments and custom domains.
 To deploy on Vercel, you need to create a Project.
   For more detailed information, please see the Vercel documentation https://vercel.com/docs/concepts/projects/overview.
+  ~> Terraform currently provides both a standalone Project Environment Variable resource (a single Environment Variable), and a Project resource with Environment Variables defined in-line via the environment field.
+  At this time you cannot use a Vercel Project resource with in-line environment in conjunction with any vercel_project_environment_variable resources.
+Doing so will cause a conflict of settings and will overwrite Environment Variables.
 ---

 # vercel_project (Resource)